FlameyFilms/Calculator/README.md

 a few times until it is crystal clear!

 We will be developing in Microsoft Visual Studio for this project...
 My phone is being really cool right now I can't send any text...

+Hey bud, how is this going?
+Were you able to build the graphical application?
+Phone still sucks, I should be getting a new one today.